 Liberty Medical Aid Boasts Numerous Options

-The only difference between any of the Liberty medical aid schemes is the extent of cover provided and the amount of money paid each month.
+The only difference between any of the Liberty Health medical aid schemes is the extent of cover provided and the amount of money paid each month.
 Nevertheless, there are at least 11 different options, listed here from most expensive to the least expensive:

 - Traditional Ultimate – offers ultimate flexibility and the most comprehensive cover possible